 Different components of blood are used to treat specific conditions.
 The most common types include:

-- Cryoprecipitate – A rich source of specific clotting proteins used to treat certain bleeding disorders.
+- Cryoprecipitate: a rich source of specific clotting proteins used to treat bleeding

 Laboratory testing and matching